FreddyMurillo23/dashboard/README.md

-# Responsive Admin Panel or Dashboard - Flutter UI
+# Responsive Health Dashboard - Flutter UI
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->